Code-Institute-Submissions/project-winemag/README.md

 ###### Features left to implement
 * Top ten table - What would be really nice to add is a table that will show the top ten number of wines based on their individual scores in combination with their price.
 It would show the highest scores sorted by price from low to high (sorted by price, because it often happens that wines have the same score).
-* Make right axis of the price/score barchart elastic and the left axis statics.
+* Make right axis of the price/score barchart elastic and the left axis static.

 ## UX
 This project visualizes this data.
 The main question that can be answered with the data is what the best wine is for the best price.
 Users of the dashboard can answer this question for wines per country, per grape variety and per year.
 Additionaly, users can also see which professional taster gave the score.